 Each writing assessment task has a unique criteria sheet showing four levels of accomplishment across the domains of the EAL Developmental Continuum.
 The EAL Developmental Continuum is organised using the same stages as the EAL Companion to AusVELS, but contains more detailed information about each stage, including more detailed performance indicators, and examples of language use.
-The EAL Developmental Continuum is organised in four columns, around different domains of language:
+The indicators of progress in the Continuum are organised into four aspects:

 - Linguistic structures and features: Text structure, Grammatical features, Vocabulary, Writing conventions

-The writing task criteria sheets are organised using the same four domains, thus enabling teachers to clearly focus on different features of writing performance and to more precisely identify the stage of development on the EAL Companion to AusVELS.
+The writing task criteria sheets are organised using the same four aspects, thus enabling teachers to clearly focus on different features of writing performance and to more precisely identify the stage of development on the EAL Companion to AusVELS/EAL Developmental Continuum.